 While I don't rely on a sales staff or cold-calling to get new business, use these case studies to familiarize yourself with my work.

-I help various sizes of businesses, these case study successes are theirs.
+I help various sizes of businesses, and these case study successes are theirs.

-Retail business makeover in Manhattan of a small framing shop and gallery with tips how to improve your business.
+Retail business makeover in Manhattan of a small framing shop and gallery with tips on improving your business.
 Peter McCaffrey is a New York City artist who has owned Mascot Studio, a store where he has performed custom framing for nearly thirty years.

-Location a problem?
+Is location a problem?
 This case study spotlights the results of creatively leveraging your retail location.
-So many times the thing that can most attract a customer - or make them drive right on by - is the exterior of your store.
+So many times, the thing that can most attract a customer - or make them drive right on by - is the exterior of your store.

 This is a case study that featured a custom program developed to incorporate a new store design with custom phone scripts, sales training, personal coaching and role playing for owners and their salespeople.